-A “used car warranty” is essentially a warranty that covers a used car.
+A “used car warranty” is essentially a car warranty that covers a used vehicle.
 This can mean multiple things, including a factory warranty on a used car, a certified pre-owned warranty, or a used car extended warranty (more on the differences below).
 In most cases, the term “used car warranty” refers to an extended warranty that drivers can purchase to cover the repairs of major vehicle components on their used vehicle, such as the engine or transmission.

 Do Used Cars Come With A Warranty?

 The only used cars that automatically come with a warranty are certified pre-owned (CPO) vehicles.
 In addition, there are instances in which a manufacturer’s warranty is still on a used car that you buy.
 There are also some cases where a used car may be covered under an extended warranty purchased by a previous owner that can be transferred.

 What Does “As Is” Mean When Buying A Used Car?